jesselawson/getting-started-with-rust/content/chapter6/3-where-next.md

 **What now?**

 That's it.
 That's the end of the book.
 I hope you enjoyed the journey.
+For more about Rust, consider [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/) to learn more about the language and [High Assurance Rust](https://highassurance.rs/) for a very deep dive into Rust and systems engineering.
+I have another book about Rust in the works that will immediately follow this one under active development.
+Stay connected on social media

 _-Jesse_